ericsink/SQLitePCL.raw/README.md

 the choice until later.

-If you want to use a plain SQLite library with the most commonly used features, just add the "SQLitePCLRaw.lib.e_sqlite3" package.
+If you want to use a plain SQLite library with the most commonly used features, just add the "SourceGear.sqlite3" package.

 For backward compatibility with previous releases, the SQLitePCLRaw.bundle_e_sqlite3 package continues to be available, but all it does is bring in two dependencies:

 - SQLitePCLRaw.config.e_sqlite3
-- SQLitePCLRaw.lib.e_sqlite
+- SourceGear.sqlite3

 ## How do I build SQLitePCLRaw?